-God’s Blueprint for Legal Migration
+What Is God’s Blueprint For Legal Migration?

-30 Oct, 2024 | 0 comments
+30 Oct, 2024

 When we examine scripture, it becomes evident that God’s approach to movement across lands was one of transparency and divine order.
 In fact, some of the earliest journeys recorded in the Bible show that God not only orchestrated these moves but also ensured that His people were known to local authorities, emphasising a respectful approach to the laws and leaders of the lands they entered.